How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Providing excellent customer service is vital to keeping customers happy.
 Statistics show that 67% of customer churn is due to bad customer experience.

-Things are bound to go wrong – a frozen dashboard or locked account.
-The key to providing a stellar customer experience is proactive communication and prompt resolution of problems.
+Things are bound to go wrong—a frozen dashboard or locked account.
+The key to providing a stellar customer experience is proactive communication and prompt problem resolution.

 3. Self-service

 Self-service portals are a popular customer support channel.
-The Harvard Business Review found that 81% of people prefer to problem-solve themselves before asking customer service agents for help.
+The Harvard Business Review found that 81% of people prefer to solve problems themselves before asking customer service agents for help.

-Creating a knowledge base with FAQs, How-to guides, etc., saves time and money by freeing support agents to handle complex queries.
+Creating a knowledge base with FAQs, How-to guides, etc., helps you facilitate self-service.
+It also saves you time and money by freeing support agents to handle complex queries.

 Codecademy’s resource center provides documents and tools users can refer to, reducing time to value and introducing them to other useful features and tools.